Chart Color Schemes

 Anula is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the suburb of Anula is around 2,524 people.
-This reflects an increase of 139 individuals since the 2021 Census, which reported a population of 2,385.
-The latest estimate by AreaSearch, following examination of the ABS ERP data release from June 2024 and address validation since the Census date, suggests this resident population figure.
-This results in a density ratio of 1,912 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Anula's growth rate of 5.8% since the census positions it within 1.8 percentage points of the SA3 area (7.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 53.0% of overall population gains during recent periods, driving primary population growth in the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census held on 27 August 2021, the estimated population of the Anula statistical area (Lv2) as of November 2025 is around 2,524 people.
+This reflects an increase of 139 people (5.8%) since the 2021 Census, which reported a population of 2,385 people.
+The change is inferred from the resident population of 2,524, estimated by AreaSearch following examination of the latest ERP data release by the ABS on 27 June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,912 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Anula's 5.8% growth since census positions it within 1.6 percentage points of the SA3 area (7.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for national statistical areas, with the suburb expected to expand by 372 persons to reach a total of 2,966 by 2041, reflecting a 14.7% increase over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in June 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in December 2023, based on 2022 data).
+As we examine future population trends, an above median population growth of national statistical areas is projected for the Anula (SA2), with the area expected to expand by 372 persons to reach a total population of 3,956 by 2041, reflecting an increase of 14.7% in total over the 17 years.

 Frequently Asked Questions - Population